valtimo-platform/valtimo-documentation/extending-valtimo/forms/creating-form-field-data-resolver.md

 # Creating a form field data resolver

+FormIO forms in Valtimo can be prefilled with data from custom sources.

+## Introduction

 A `FormFieldDataResolver` is a spring bean that is used by Valtimo to get data to be preloaded in a form.
 By adding a new implementation of the `FormFieldDataResolver` interface and registering this as bean, a new prefix can be supported.

+## Implementing the FormFieldDataResolver

 There are two methods that need to be implemented:
 - The `supports(String externalFormFieldType)` method determines if the current resolver is applicable for a